MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 The following are benefits of the automation pipeline:

 - Reducing the feedback loop from hours/days to seconds/minutes
-- Chatbots deployments and their dependencies that are identical across environments; if it works in UAT, it works in Prod.
+- Chatbots deployments and their dependencies that are identical across environments; if it works in UAT, it works in Prod
 - Assurance of quality through automated tests.
-No matter the change, it is subjected to over 40 end-to-end tests, which take less than two minutes and run simultaneously.
+No matter the change, it is subjected to over 40 end-to-end tests, which take less than two minutes and run simultaneously

 ## Implementation
 Let's break down the pipeline and examine each part.